antelle/string-case-match/README.md

 ```

 ## License
 `string-case-match` is redistributed under [MIT license](https://raw.github.com/antelle/string-case-match/master/MIT-LICENSE.txt).
-So, you can use it in any projects without atribution.
+So, you can use it in any projects without attribution.